fbpx

 Reading a book, listening to music or playing a board game are also very rewarding ways to spend time with an elderly person.

-Technology based visits made possible with CVS program
+Technology based visits made possible with ACVVS program

-Virtual Reality headsets are another method we are trialing through CVS.
+Virtual Reality headsets are another method we are trialing through ACVVS.

 Many of our elderly can no longer travel great distances, and VR provides a glimpse of life away from the everyday.